German Commercial Operating Cost Reconciliation in Excel

 Meter mapping, mixed-use properties, VAT, and lease wording are where spreadsheets break

-A generic commercial operating cost template usually fails in four places: identity, scope, tax treatment, and contract logic.
+A generic commercial operating cost template usually fails when identity, scope, tax treatment, or contract logic is buried in free text instead of controlled fields.
 Identity means meter IDs, supplier account numbers, building names, and unit references.
 If those sit inside free-text descriptions instead of their own columns, rows that look similar can be merged even when they belong to different consumption points or different properties.

 VAT needs the same discipline.
 Even when the final judgment sits with finance or legal review, the sheet should preserve net, VAT, and gross in separate fields.
 That keeps the workbook usable when lease wording or recoverability treatment changes the way a line should appear in the final statement.
 A spreadsheet that stores only one blended total forces the team to reopen source documents whenever treatment changes.